 Autodesk Revit on its own is a powerful tool.
 But you can leverage its full potential for construction projects by combining it with specialized plugins.
 Construct detailed and functional wood or metal frames for building projects.

 StrucSoft's MWF Pro Metal and MWF Pro Wood are perfect for this job.
-You can design virtually any wall framing configuration.
-You can consider multi-layer walls, easily create openings with auto-generated framing and model connection members.
+You can design virtually any wood or steel framing configuration.
+You can consider multi-layer walls, wood and metal studs, easily create openings with auto-generated framing and model connection members.
 Accurate connection members like kickers, bracing, straps, and hangers automatically bring your design to new heights.
 Layouts are quick to create in these plugins, and you can export your creations to CNC if required!

 If your construction project focuses on creating and analyzing trusses, you might also like Everest.
 This is the first standalone product that helps you engineer trusses outside of Revit.
 It also allows users to create any truss shape in Everest using automated profile creation.
 Or you can manually draft the envelopes yourself.